SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The ‹param› HTML element defines parameters for an ‹object› element.
 The ‹embed› HTML element embeds external content at the specified point in the document.
 This content is provided by an external application or other source of interactive content such as a browser plug-in.

-‹math> and ‹svg> embed content in HTML from MathML and SVG respectively
+‹math› and ‹svg› embed content in HTML from MathML and SVG respectively

 #### Common attributes